mingyuea/js_algorithms/README.md

-These are a collection of sorting algorithms, written in JS, purely for the sake of practicing writting then in JS.
+These are a collection of simple sorting algorithms, written in JS, purely for the sake of practicing writting then in JS.